 On December 22, 2017, the U.S. government enacted comprehensive tax reform commonly referred to as the Tax Cuts and Jobs Act ("TCJA" or "Tax Act") and significantly revised U.S. corporate income tax by, among other things, lowering corporate income tax rates, imposing a one-time transition tax on deemed repatriated earnings of non-U.S. subsidiaries, and implementing a territorial tax system.
 As a result of the Tax Act, the Company recorded taxes payable to be paid in installments over eight years.
-The remaining balance of these installment payments, as of March 3, 2024, was approximately \$9.5 million to be paid over the next two years.
+The remaining balance of these installment payments, as of March 2, 2025, was approximately \$5.3 million to be paid in the second quarter of 2026.

-The Company believes that its existing cash, cash equivalents and marketable securities, and cash flow from operations will be sufficient to fund necessary capital expenditures and operating cash requirements for at least the next twelve months from the date of the filing of this Form 10-K Annual Report.
+The Company believes that its existing cash, cash equivalents and marketable securities, and cash flow from operations will be sufficient to fund necessary capital expenditures and operating cash requirements for at least the next 12 months from the date of the filing of this Form 10-K Annual Report.
 The Company further believes that its consolidated balance sheet and financial position are very strong.